airbnb/rudolph/docs/rules.md

 ![Sample santactl fileinfo screenshot](./images/santa-fileinfo-sample-output-1.png)

-## Rules Database
-The rules database is a db file, located at /var/db/santa/rules.db.
-It contains a database of all rules.

 ## Importing or Exporting Rules
 Rudolph comes with a handy CLI tool.
 One of the useful commands is to import/export rules to/from a csv file.